Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and the expansions:

-Here for the spin-1 conserved current $J^a_\mu$, its renormalization factor $Z_J$ has been evaluated in \cite{Diab:2016spb} and the result is $Z_J=1+O(1/N^2)$.
-Therefore at the order $O(1/N)$, no renormalization for the correlator $\langle JJJ\rangle$ is needed.
+Here, for the spin-1 conserved current $J^a_\mu$, its renormalization factor $Z_J$ has been evaluated in \cite{Diab:2016spb}, and the result is $Z_J=1+O(1/N^2)$.
+Therefore, at order $O(1/N)$, no renormalization for the correlator $\langle JJJ\rangle$ is needed.
 The net results $ \mathcal{S}_\Gamma$ and $\mathcal{S}_\gamma$ from the Feynman loop integrals should be finite.
 This has been confirmed in our loop computations.
 We have evaluated the Feynman integrals for the subgraphs $\gamma$ in Figure \ref{fig:D3subgraphs} in general dimensions.
-After combining all the contributions of $\mathcal{S}_\gamma$ in (\ref{subgraphsum}), the poles in $\epsilon$ and the logarithmic terms $\log{p}, ~\log{q}$ arising from the $\epsilon$-regularization of the $\sigma$ propagator have been canceled.
+After combining all the contributions of $\mathcal{S}_\gamma$ in (\ref{subgraphsum}), the poles in $\epsilon$ and the logarithmic terms $\log{p}, ~\log{q}$ arising from the $\epsilon$-regularization of the $\sigma$ propagator have been cancelled.
 At the leading order $O(N^0)$, the result is given by the free boson theory (\ref{JJJg0}).
-At the next-to-leading order $O(1/N)$ the result $\mathcal{S}_{\gamma,1/N}$ is
+At the next-to-leading order, $O(1/N)$ the result $\mathcal{S}_{\gamma,1/N}$ is

-The integrals of the subgraphs $\mathcal{I}_{D_i,\Gamma}$ are rather cumbersome in general dimensions, so we evaluate the integrals $\mathcal{I}_{D_i,\Gamma}$ within fixed dimension $D=3$.
-At the order $O(N^0)$ it is given by the free boson theory (\ref{JJJG0}) and (\ref{JJJG1}).
-At the subleading order $O(1/N)$ the result is
+The integrals of the subgraphs $\mathcal{I}_{D_i,\Gamma}$ are rather cumbersome in general dimensions; therefore, we evaluate the integrals $\mathcal{I}_{D_i,\Gamma}$ within fixed dimension $D=3$.
+At order $O(N^0)$, it is given by the free boson theory (\ref{JJJG0}) and (\ref{JJJG1}).
+At the subleading order $O(1/N)$, the result is

 Like the subgraphs $\gamma$, the poles and logarithmic terms are canceled after collecting all the contributions from $D_i$, and the final result $\mathcal{S}_\Gamma|_{D=3}$ is finite without renormalization.